A Comprehensive Survey on Heart Sound Analysis in the Deep Learning Era: State-of-the-art Deep Learning Studies

-\sstitle{CNNs + RNNs} An end-to-end model was proposed in~\cite{chen2021cnn}, where CNNs and LSTM recurrent neural networks (RNNs) are integrated to learn rich and efficient features from the audio directly.
-The gate structures of each LSTM unit are optimised in~\cite{8903349} for efficiency.
+\sstitle{CNNs + RNNs} In~\cite{chen2021cnn}, an end-to-end model was proposed, integrating CNNs and LSTM recurrent neural networks (RNNs) to directly learn rich and efficient features from audio waves.
+Furthermore, the gate structures of each LSTM unit was optimised in~\cite{8903349} for efficiency.

+\sstitle{Autoencoder} An autoencoder comprises an encoder to map the input to hidden representations and a decoder to project the hidden features back to the input data.
+In~\cite{mishra2018characterization}, a stacked autoencoder was proposed for identifying S1 and S2 sounds, and the trained model outperformed deep belief neural networks as well as classic ML models like SVMs.